rbtylee/tutorial-jsonc/tutorial/Json-c.md

 gcc json-version.c -ljson-c -o json-version
 ```
 Now run json-version to see what version of json-c you have installed.
 Not very exciting but it is a start.

+Problem

+1. How many packages in your distro depend upon json-c?